ResidentMario/cultural-insight/README.md

 ##To do

-Write beautiful documentation.
+* Write beautiful documentation.

-Continue to populate an example list of events, using `curator.py`.
+* Continue to populate an example list of events, using `curator.py`.

-Stetch goal: Write `cleanup.py`.
+* Incorporate the new ([Phab ticket](https://phabricator.wikimedia.org/T44259); [example query](https://wikimedia.org/api/rest_v1/metrics/pageviews/per-article/en.wikipedia/all-access/all-agents/Selfie/daily/2015010100/2015120100)) into this program's core [watson-recommend](https://github.com/ResidentMario/watson-recommend) library.
+Use this to tighten the program's mathematics.

+* Move from JSON to database storage.

-Stretch goal: Write `emailer.py`.
+* Write `emailer.py`.